RoadrunnerWMC/Newer-Tileset-Animations-Tool/readme.md

 tilesets.
 Not compatible with LH-compressed tilesets, and also doesn't support retail-style Pa0 animation data.

-Requires Python 3.6 or newer.
+Requires Python 3.6 or newer, with PyQt5 installed.

 Format of extracted animations